Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 - `runOnlyOnce`: disables this selection def after its first trigger attempt (even if no pawn qualifies).
 - `stopAfterFirstSuccess`: keeps trying on triggers until it successfully gives a ring once, then disables.
 - `maxRingsTotal`: hard cap on how many rings this selection def can ever give; set to `1` to mimic Lantern's Light behavior.
+- `maxActiveRingsInColony`: caps how many pawns can *currently wear* this ring at once; selection pauses when at cap.

 ### Built-in condition classes